 Yoga for Back Pain Relief: Myth or Truth?

-What is important to read out of these results is, that only if applied properly and with correct understanding of anatomy (and with guidance of the treating physical therapist), yoga can be a great tool against chronic back pain.
+What is important to read out of these results is, that only if applied properly and with the correct understanding of anatomy (and with the guidance of the treating physical therapist), yoga can be a great tool against chronic back pain.
 But yoga can also have adverse effects.
-Certain postures, when practiced incorrectly for the individual anatomy and issues of a person, can worsen the cause of the chronic back pain.
+Certain postures, when practised incorrectly for the individual anatomy and issues of a person, can worsen the cause of chronic back pain.

 How Yoga Practice Can Relieve Back Pain

 - First of all, yoga exercises strengthen the back muscles and the abdominal muscles.
 Both of those muscle groups are essential for keeping a proper and straight body posture and for movement of the body.
 By strengthening those muscles and increasing their control and awareness, back pain can be significantly reduced or avoided.

 - Secondly, besides strengthening, yoga exercises also stretch the muscles and allow them to relax.
 People with lower back pain can benefit a lot from stretching not only the back muscles but the entire body.
 By stretching the hamstring muscles, for example, the motion of the pelvis expands and tension and stress in the lower back are reduced.

 - Finally, yoga exercises stimulate blood flow throughout the body, allowing nutrients to be carried through the body and toxins to be removed from the body.
 As a result, overall nourishment of the lumbar muscles and soft tissues is improved.

 30 Minutes Yoga Asana Practice for Lower Back Pain Relief